cyrusimap/cyrus-imapd/docsrc/imap/reference/manpages/systemcommands/ctl_mboxlist.rst

         Synchronize our mailboxes database with the MUPDATE server.
-(One may commonly put a command like this into the **START** section of :cyrusman:`cyrus.conf(5)` on backend nodes of a Murder cluster to cause the backend to syncronize its mailbox list with the mupdate master upon startup).
+(One may commonly put a command like this into the **START** section of :cyrusman:`cyrus.conf(5)` on backend nodes of a Murder cluster to cause the backend to synchronize its mailbox list with the mupdate master upon startup).

 .. only:: html